-This article is an edited transcript of The Battle of Waterloo with Peter Snow on Dan Snow’s History Hit, first broadcast 24 January 2017.
-You can listen to the full episode below or to the full podcast for free on Acast.
+This article is an edited transcript of The Battle of Waterloo with Peter Snow available on History Hit TV.

 At the end of the battle, when Wellington finally dismounted, Copenhagen gave him a kick.
 By then the duke had managed to get just nine hours’ sleep during the previous 72 hours, and spent 57 of those in the saddle.
 It was an extraordinary physical performance.
 Far more impressive, it must be said, than Napoleon Bonaparte’s.